Archaeologists Unearthed A Lost City In Rural Kansas Field

 “I thought, ‘Wow, their eyewitness descriptions are so clear it’s like you were there.’
 I wanted to see if the archaeology fit their descriptions.
 Every single detail matched this place.”

-Many do not think of the Conquistadors rummaging about in the Midwest, since they are most often associated with Mexico; however the Conquistadors had a thirst for gold that drove them to the Midwest.
+Many do not think of the conquistadors rummaging about in the Midwest, since they are most often associated with Mexico; however the conquistadors had a thirst for gold that drove them to the Midwest.

 Spanish records say that the conquistadors ran into the Escanxaques, a tribe who told them of a large city nearby where a Spaniard was supposedly imprisoned.
 The locals called this city Etzanoa.